bretmorin/html-journey-notes/README.md

 2. #### ***Flexbox***
     - Flexbox is used to make modern designs easier than using traditional Grid.
+    - Flexbox can both be attributed to a container and an item.
-    - We activate flexbox by assigning the flex attribute in CSS
+    - We activate flexbox by assigning the flex attribute to a container in CSS
         ```
         .container {
             display: flex;
         }
-        This assumed .container is part of a div, so we are saying that everything inside that div is part of flexbox.
         ```
+        - This assumed .container is part of a div, so we are saying that everything inside that div is part of flexbox.
+        - A flex item is any element that lives directly inside of a flex container
     - We then can add different properties to the flexbox, such as:
         ```
         .container {